Dave Casper: Professional career

-Casper was selected in the second round of the 1974 NFL draft by the Oakland Raiders.
+Casper was selected with the 45th overall pick in the second round of the 1974 NFL draft by the Oakland Raiders.
 Casper only caught a total of nine passes his first two seasons, but was a top-ten receiver in their championship season in 1976, in which he had 53 catches for 691 yards and 10 touchdowns.

 Ghost to the Post

 One of Casper's most memorable games as a Raider came in a 1977 Divisional Playoff game against the Baltimore Colts.
 Casper made an over-the-head catch of a soft pass lofted by Ken Stabler on "The Ghost to the Post."
-The 42-yard reception set up a game-tying field goal that forced overtime and the Raiders went on to a 37-31 victory with Casper's 10-yard touchdown reception in the second overtime period.
+The 42-yard reception set up a game-tying field goal that forced overtime and the Raiders went on to a 37–31 victory with Casper's 10-yard touchdown reception in the second overtime period.
 He finished the game with four receptions for 70 yards and three touchdowns.

 The Holy Roller

-Casper was also involved in another famous NFL contest in 1978 on September 10, between the Raiders and San Diego Chargers.
-The Raiders trailed the Chargers 20-14 with just ten seconds left in the game when Oakland quarterback Ken Stabler, about to be sacked, dropped the football.
-He flicked it toward the goal line in an effort to save the game and Raiders running back Pete Banaszak recovered the ball at the San Diego 12-yard line but dropped the ball again, and it rolled further forward.
+Casper was also involved in another famous NFL contest in 1978 on September 10 between the Raiders and San Diego Chargers.
+The Raiders trailed the Chargers 20–14 with just ten seconds left in the game when Oakland quarterback Ken Stabler, about to be sacked, dropped the football.
+He flicked it toward the goal line in an effort to save the game and Raiders running back Pete Banaszak recovered the ball at the San Diego 12-yard line but dropped the ball again and it rolled further forward.
 Casper kicked the ball at the San Diego 5-yard line and finally recovered it in the end zone to tie the game.
-The extra point attempt was good and Oakland won the game by a point, 21-20.
-Stabler, Banaszak, and Casper all admitted afterwards that they had deliberately fumbled or batted the ball towards the end zone.
+The extra point attempt was good and Oakland won the game by a point, 21–20.
+Stabler, Banaszak and Casper all admitted afterwards that they had deliberately fumbled or batted the ball towards the end zone.

-The Chargers protested on the grounds that Stabler's fumble was actually a forward pass, and therefore should have been ruled incomplete when it hit the ground.
+The Chargers protested on the grounds that Stabler's fumble was actually a forward pass and therefore should have been ruled incomplete when it hit the ground.
 As a result of the play, the NFL changed its rules to make it illegal for the teammate of a ball carrier to advance the ball if the ball carrier fumbles on fourth down or in the last two minutes of the game.